-(ii) Rabi (October-November to March-April): Rabi crops are sown with the start of winter till the beginning of summer.
-Major Rabi crops are wheat, barley, gram and oilseeds.
+(ii) Rabi (October-November to March-April): Rabi crops are sown from the start of winter till the beginning of summer.
+Major Rabi crops are wheat, barley, gram, and oilseeds.

-It is the branch of agriculture concerned with animals that are raised and reared for meat, fibre, milk, eggs, or other products.
-It includes day-to-day care, selective breeding and the raising of livestock.
+It is the branch of agriculture concerned with animals that are raised and reared for meat, fiber, milk, eggs, or other products.
+It includes day-to-day care, selective breeding, and the raising of livestock.

-This were the various types of Farming (Agriculture) practiced in India.
+These were the various types of farming (Agriculture) practiced in India.
 We hope that you liked the content given in this blog “Types of Agriculture in India – NABARD Agriculture Notes” and would also prove useful to you in your NABARD Exam.
-Stay tuned to Oliveboard for more such informative and exam relevant study notes.
+Stay tuned to Oliveboard for more such informative and exam-relevant study notes.

-It is advisable to take up a topic from ESI and ARD and complete it in stipulated time without procrastination.
+It is advisable to take up a topic from ESI and ARD and complete it in a stipulated time without procrastination.
 Revision is always very very important when it comes to competitive exams like NABARD.
 Whenever you learn a new topic, do not forget to revise it.
-Revision will help you in retention of the basics that you learnt and will aid you in recollecting it on the Exam day.
+The revision will help you in the retention of the basics that you learned and will aid you in recollecting it on the Exam day.

 Read More Agriculture and Rural Development (ARD) Study Notes :